rjkoepp/dwf-books-and-courses/docs/c-programming-language/book-notes/5-pointers-arrays.md

 ---
-title: 5 - Pointers and Arrays
+title: 5 - Pointers and Arrays (p.
+93)
 hide_title: false
 sidebar_label: 5 - Pointers and arrays
 description: Notes on pointers and arrays